 The Ultra-Lite earned a 2 of 10 for comfort, which is the lowest score in the review for comfort.
 The mattress on this playard is thin and hard.
 It has a cheap feeling and doesn't feel like it would be comfortable for napping or sleeping on all night long.

-Getting baby in and out of the crib is also uncomfortable.
+Unfortunately, placing baby in and out of the crib is also not comfortable.
 With deep sides and a smaller top opening, it can be difficult to get baby in and out of the crib without fully bending over and holding your baby in an awkward manner.

 The Ultra-Lite earned a 3 of 10 for quality which is once again the low score for a metric.
 Given the lower price we do expect potentially lower quality materials, but the Graco Pack 'n Play is almost half the price of this model, and it earned a quality score of 6.
 This information means it is possible to find a nicer quality option at a lower price.